A delicious and crunchy salty-sweet coconut almond granola recipe that's so quick and easy. It's the perfect topper for fruit, yogurt, or ice cream!

 Pour mixture onto parchment-lined baking sheet.
 Cook for 1 hour and 15 minutes, tossing every 15 minutes to ensure even toasting.

-Remove from oven and let cool for 1 hour.
+Remove from the oven and let cool for 1 hour.
+Transfer granola to a tightly-sealed container, and store at room temperature for up to 1 month.

 👩🏼🍳 Expert Tips

-- Storage: Once completely cooled, store in an airtight container at room temperature for up to 1 month.
+- Storage: Once completely cooled, store granola in an airtight container at room temperature for up to 1 month.

 - If you use salted nuts, skip the added salt.
 You can always add more salt at the end if you prefer.

 - Go low and slow.
 You might be tempted to increase the oven temperature, but granola should be baked at a lower temperature (and for a longer period).
-Slowly dehydrating our granola helps to create a crispy and crunchy texture.
+Slowly dehydrating your granola helps to create a crispy and crunchy texture.

 - Use parchment paper.
 This will prevent sticking and easier clean-up.